top of page

 South Kaibab Trail in Grand Canyon National Park

-It was hard not to take a picture at every turn.
+It was hard not to stop for a photo every few minutes.

 Ooh Aah Point on South Kaibab Trail in Grand Canyon National Park